QuantEcon/lecture-python.myst/lectures/prob_meaning.md

 Call this the true data generating process.

 According to the Law of Large Numbers, for a large number of observations, observed frequencies of $k$ and $N-k$ will be described by the true data generating process, i.e., the population probability distribution that we assumed when generating the observations on the computer.
-(See Exercise $1$).
+(See {ref}`pm_ex1`).

 Consequently, the  mean of the posterior distribution converges to $0.4$ and the variance withers to zero.